 Use the default values for the other fields.

-You are returned to the instances list; your new instance is greyed out while it initializes and starts.
+You are returned to the instances list; you can click into the new instance right away to see the details, but it won't be available until it initializes and starts.

-Connect to your instance using the psql client in the Cloud Shell
+Connect to your instance using the psql client in Cloud Shell

-In the Google Cloud Platform Console, click the Cloud Shell icon () in the upper right corner.
+In the Google Cloud Console, click the Cloud Shell icon () in the upper right corner.

-When the Cloud Shell finishes initializing, you should see:
+When Cloud Shell finishes initializing, the following appears:

 Welcome to Cloud Shell!
 Type "help" to get started. username@example-id:~$